 Their debut "Afro-Fire" (2014) was nominated for 5 Danish Grammy Awards, winning "Best World Music Album" and "Best World Music Track".
 Following the release the band toured extensively in Asia, Europe, the Middle East and Africa.

 In November '16 "Made in Africa" was released, recorded partly in Burkina Faso and Mali.
-It presents compositions based on traditional folk songs as well as completely original material and has received critical acclaim, been nominated for 2 Danish Grammy Awards and features on radio stations worldwide (RFI, BBC, WDR, WNYU).
+It presented compositions based on traditional folk songs as well as completely original material and received critical acclaim, was nominated for 2 Danish Grammy Awards and featured on radio stations worldwide (RFI, BBC, WDR, WNYU).
 Documentary filmmaker Anders S. Jepsen joined The Kutimangoes on their trip and his film "Bamako Play" won the "Best mixed-genre documentary" at the New York Jazz Film Festival.